NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 and there is no error raise in the kernel.

-**Definition 2:** A schedule/lowering strategy is strongly correct if all the valid items in the consumer's allocation domain are filled with the correct value, and all the out-of-boundary values are filled with a desired filling value.
+**Definition 2:** A schedule/lowering strategy is strongly correct if all the valid items in the consumer's allocation domain are filled with the correct value, and all holes are filled with a desired filling value.

 ## Properties of split